-Data type integer: the number of arguments given to the trigger function in the bdr.create_conflict_trigger() or bdr.create_transform_trigger() statement.
+Data type integer: the number of arguments given to the trigger function in the bdr.create_transform_trigger() statement.

 TG_ARGV[]

 Data type array of text: the arguments from the bdr.create_conflict_trigger() or bdr.create_transform_trigger() statement.
 The index counts from 0.
 Invalid indexes (less than 0 or greater than or equal to TG_NARGS) result in a NULL value.